barka111/Smart-Classroom/README.md

 work and LCD will display how many persons in the room.
 # Hardware installation:
 we will need the following components:
-Arduino Uno
+1. Arduino Uno
-ultra sonic sensors hc-sr04x2
+2. ultra sonic sensors hc-sr04x2
-jumper wires
+3. jumper wires
-1 channel relay
+4. 1 channel relay
-led display 16x2
+5. led display 16x2
-100R resistor !
+6. 100R resistor

-4.7k resistor
+7. 4.7k resistor
-1k resistor
+8. 1k resistor
-bulb holder!
+9. bulb holder

-220v LED Bulb
+10. 220v LED Bulb

-5v 2 2Amp power Adapter
+11. 5v 2 2Amp power Adapter
 # working
 First of all connect sensors with Arduino for input:
 1. Connect echo and treg pin of 1st sensor to pin A0 and A1 pin of arduino